ziperfal123/ScoutIT./README.md

 <br/>

 *"ScoutIT."* is an app for scouters / professional football people.
-The app is used for holding & managing data during football game (specially in realtime.
+The app is used for holding & managing data during football game (specially in realtime).
 <br/><br/>